vyos/vyos-documentation/docs/configuration/protocols/rpki.rst

 Configuration
 *************

-.. cfgcmd:: protocols rpki polling-period <1-86400>
+.. cfgcmd:: set protocols rpki polling-period <1-86400>

   Define the time interval to update the local cache

   The default value is 300 seconds.

-.. cfgcmd:: protocols rpki cache <address> port <port>
+.. cfgcmd:: set protocols rpki cache <address> port <port>

   Defined the IPv4, IPv6 or FQDN and port number of the caching RPKI caching instance which is used.

   This is a mandatory setting.

-.. cfgcmd:: protocols rpki cache <address> preference <preference>
+.. cfgcmd:: set protocols rpki cache <address> preference <preference>

   Multiple RPKI caching instances can be supplied and they need a preference in which their result sets are used.